 As creatives, we’re naturally fans of photography – more specifically, custom photography – and try to bring in authentic imagery to every project.
 However, the moment frequently arises for us to resort to stock photos as a way to stay within budget.
 While we can often find an image suitable to the project, that process involves sifting through dozens of WTF photos.

-The new year is upon us, and what better time to clean the slate of shitty stock photo trends?
+With all of the great options out there for stock photos (many are often free), what better time to clean the slate of shitty stock photo trends?
 The following five are representative of terrible concepts that just need to go.

 If you haven’t seen many uses of this “faceless man pointing to generic floating shit” in the real world, the reason is simple – this concept sucks.
 This low-rent Tony Stark idea is rampant on stock photo sites and we have never had – nor will ever have – a need for something this dumb.
 Go hit the showers, Mr. Headless Suit Man With Big Hand.